jss1118/The-Deeproot-Project/README.md

 # Josh Stanley

-# Broward County Science Fair
+# Submission for Florida State Science Fair

 Creating a cost effective, real time, Python deep learning application for the early detection of plant disease